svanderburg/libprocreact/README.md

 Asynchronously executing a collection of complex functions
 ----------------------------------------------------------
-Similar to primitive functions, we can also asychronously process future
+Similar to primitive functions, we can also asynchronously process future
 iterators:

 ```C